FlowFuse/handbook/peopleops/index.md

 #### Sick leave

-Sick leave, or having limited availibility is not recorded currently.
+Sick leave, or having limited availability is not recorded currently.
 Keep your manager updated on your health, and let them know what FlowForge can do for you to aid in your recovery.